 Wine’s Calming Grace Goes Beyond the Glass

-The amount of possibilities to rest and rejuvenate in Preidlhof’s Spa Tower was dazzling.
+The number of possibilities to rest and rejuvenate in Preidlhof’s Spa Tower was dazzling.
 We were anxious to slip into the spa robes and sandals provided and begin.

 As recommended by Michael, we began on the first floor in the Wine Sauna.
 It offers a one-of-a-kind experience that emulates sitting in a bricked-wall wine cellar.
 Crimson lighting, soft as velvet, and enticing aromas of wine washed over us as we sat in silence.
 With a temperature of 70° C (158° F) and a humidity level of 35%, the sauna nicely balanced comfort with heat.